 Sure, the more proactive and more efficient approach is to ensure that the design is right, to begin with.
 But all plants startup with design defects.
 Even proactive plants.
 And that’s why the most reliable plants in the world have an effective defect elimination program in place.

 This seems obvious, right?
-But when we review PM programs we often find tasks that add no value.
+But when we review PM programs we often find maintenance tasks that add no value.
 Tasks that waste resources and actually reduce reliability and availability.

 It’s so common for people to say “whilst we do this, let’s also check this.
 It only takes 5 minutes.”